robertodepool/data-analytics-power-bi-report707/README.md

 4. Columns that are no longer needed such as the previous weight column were deleted
 5. Columns were renamed in accordance to Power BI conventions

-### Task 4 - Loading and Transforming the Stores table
+### 4 - Loading and Transforming the Stores table
 The Stores table contains information about each store, including the store code, store type, country, region, and address.
 1. The Stores table is imported from an Azure Blob storage with the credentials provided
 2. Columns were renamed in accordance to Power BI conventions

-### Task 5 - Loading and Transforming the Customers table
+### 5 - Loading and Transforming the Customers table
 The Customers table contains information abot the customer, including address, date of birth, email, telephone, among others.
 1. The Customer table was downloaded from a .zip file and imported to Power BI.
 The table was in 3 different parts so they were appended once imported.
 2. A [Full Name] column was created combining the [First Name] and [Last Name] columns.
 3. Columns no longer needed were deleted.
 4. Columns were renamed in accordance to Power BI conventions

-## Milestone 3 - Creating the Data Model
+## Creating the Data Model

-### Task 1 - Creating a Date Table
+### 1 - Creating a Date Table
-A Continues date table is created covering the entire time period of the data.
+A continuous date table is created covering the entire time period of the data.
 1. A date table running from the start of the year containing the earliest date in the Orders[Order Date] column to the end of the year containing the latest date in the Orders[Shipping Date] column is created with the following DAX formula Dates = CALENDAR(MIN(Orders[Order Date]), MAX(Orders[Shipping Date]))
 2. The following column were created:
     - Day of Week